jonatw/apple-store-scrape/README.md

 - Debugging output when `DEBUG = True`
 - Fill strategies for missing data
 - Failsafe defaults for web interface when data is unavailable
+- Fallback options for exchange rate fetching

 ## Notes and Limitations

 - Apple may change its website structure; if scripts stop working, the HTML parsing logic may need to be updated
 - This tool is for personal research and comparison only, please respect Apple's terms of service
 - The scripts implement rate limiting (1 second delay between requests) to be respectful to Apple's servers
-- Exchange rates are configurable in the web interface but not automatically updated from external sources
+- Exchange rates are updated from Cathay Bank but can be manually overridden in the web interface
 - The tool currently doesn't track historical price data
 - Price comparisons don't account for tax differences between regions